Yipara logoYipara

 +

-Feline leukemia virus (FeLV) signs develop slowly — cats may be infected for months or years before obvious illness.
-Early signs to watch for: (1) Pale pink to white gums (from anemia — one of the most common early findings).
+feline leukemia concerns signs develop slowly — cats may be infected for months or years before obvious illness.
+Early signs to watch for: (1) Pale pink to white gums (from low red blood cells — one of the most common early findings).
 (2) Persistent low-grade fever or waxing/waning mild illness.
 (3) Weight loss despite normal appetite initially.
 (4) Swollen lymph nodes — especially around the jaw and behind the knees.
 (5) Recurrent infections — respiratory infections, mouth ulcers, skin sores that don't heal normally.
-(6) Gingivitis or stomatitis disproportionate to dental care level.
+(6) gum inflammation or severe oral inflammation disproportionate to dental care level.
 (7) Lethargy and reduced grooming.
-(8) Yellow gums (jaundice) in later stages.
-Definitive diagnosis is a simple in-clinic blood test (SNAP combo ELISA for FeLV + FIV).
+(8) Yellow gums in later stages.
+Definitive diagnosis is a simple in-clinic blood test (SNAP combo ELISA for feline leukemia + feline immunodeficiency).
 Any young cat with pale gums or recurrent infections should be tested.

 What do blue gums on a cat mean?